deyan-ardi/laravel-layerize/README.md

     ```

 ## How To Use (Documentation By Layer)
+### Information

+This package support folder generate, you can use "/" for create file in the folder (Ex: Admin/KonfigurasiController => to create class KonfigurasiController in Admin folder)
 ### Presentation Layer
-- Route
+#### Route
-    - There are no changes to the route, you can implement the route according to the Laravel framework standards
+There are no changes to the route, you can implement the route according to the Laravel framework standards

-- DTO/Validation
+#### DTO/Validation
-  - DTO/Validation in Laravel Framework is handled by FormRequest.
+DTO/Validation in Laravel Framework is handled by FormRequest.
 This package helps you create a FormRequest framework for you to validate on the user request side before going to the Controller.
 To create a FormRequest with Layerize, use the following command

     ```php
-    php artisan layerize:dto User/StoreUser
+    php artisan layerize:dto User/StoreUserRequest
     ```
-  - The result of the above command will give a class named `UserStorRequest` which will be added to the `App/Http/Requests/User` folder
+The result of the above command will give a class named `StoreUserRequest` which will be added to the `App/Http/Requests/User` folder

     ```php
     <?php